ranss/comment-limiter/README.md

 # Comment Limiter
-A WordPress plugin that allows yo to limit number of minimum and maximum of characters allowed in comments on your website

 Comment Limiter allows you to setup a limit of maximum and minimum characters allowed in each comment in your website, with the following features: